 Parents/Guardians must sign their child in and out from school with the office when arriving late or leaving early.
 Additional information on specific arrival and dismissal procedures will be provided by the school and discussed at the Open House.
+Adults must present a dashboard tag or photo identification every time a child is dismissed from school.

-IMPORTANT NOTE: If someone other than the parent is to pick up a child during school hours, the parent must notify the school office.
-Written or verbal notification from the parent or guardian must be provided to the school if a child is to do something other than his or her normal procedure at dismissal.
+IMPORTANT NOTE: If someone other than the parent/guardian is to pick up a child during school hours, the parent/guardian must notify the school office.
+Written or verbal notification from the parent/guardian must be provided to the school if a child is to do something other than his or her normal procedure at dismissal.
 Those approved to pick up the child must be a legal adult and will be required to show photo identification.